qiwang067/LS-Imagine/README.md

 ### Success Rate Evaluation

-After completing the training, the agent's weight files will be generated in the `./logdir` directory.
+After completing the training, the agent's weight file `latest.pt` will be saved in the `./logdir` directory.
 <!--
 Additionally, we provide pretrained weights for the tasks mentioned in the paper.
 You can download them using the links in the table below and rename the downloaded file to `latest.pt`: